NerdyDreams/SchemaSniffer/README.md

 # SchemaSniffer
 A data schema sniffer

+# How to run the program

-Simply run the main.py
+1. Simply run the main.py
-Enter a valid data source directory
+2. Enter a valid data source directory
-Check for generated schema
+3. Check for generated schema